offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The following section isn't from the Pevzner book or any online resources.
 I came up with it in an effort to solve the final assignment for Chapter 4 (the chapter on non-ribosomal peptide sequencing).
 As such, it might not be entirely correct / there may be better ways to do this.
 ```

 For real experimental spectrums, the algorithm is very similar to the real experimental spectrum version of the branch-and-bound algorithm.
-The only difference is that the heuristic for the branch-and-bound algorithm is swapped out for the leaderboard heuristic.
+The only major difference is that the bounding heuristic is swapped out from removing candidates that don't meet a mass match threshold to using a leaderboard to decide which candidates move forward.

 ```{output}
 ch4_code/src/SequencePeptide_Leaderboard.py